 Although relatively new to surface design, Julia's patterns are already starting to gain attention.
 Her work has been exhibited at Adobe Max in Los Angeles and her designs have won awards during Summer and Winter Schools hosted by Make it in Design, a global online design school.
-Julia is also really excited for her first fabric collection to be launched in November, with www.dandelionfabricandco.com in the USA.
+Julia is also really excited for her first fabric collection which will be available soon from www.dandelionfabricandco.com in the USA.

 Julia is beginning to create a range of beautiful products featuring her designs.
 Please see the links below or contact Julia directly for details. firstname.lastname@example.org